mcriq/lotr_cl/lotr-linux-lab-student-instructions.md

 ### Your Tasks:

 1. **Attend the council meeting**
-   * Count how many members are present in the council directory
+   * Count how many members are present in the council directory (try to use a command instead of manually counting!)

 2. **Research the Ring's history**
    * Explore the files in Rivendell